10 Must-Do Experiences in Amritsar, India

 Bullet marks on the wall at Jallianwala Bagh

 Seeing the Martyrs’ Well was especially heartbreaking.
-During the chaos, people jumped in to escape the gunfire, but over 120 bodies were later recovered.
+During the attack, people jumped in to escape the gunfire, but over 120 bodies were later recovered.
 Standing there, it was impossible not to think about the fear and desperation they must have felt.

 The small museum on-site helps put everything into perspective.
 It’s filled with photographs, letters, and articles that not only document the massacre but also show how it shaped the independence movement.
 Personal stories and old photos bring the history to life in a way that feels painfully real.